sgerogia/sgerogia.github.io/_posts/2023-03-06-Starting-Up-Leader.md

 * Customers browse the website and select their desired produce.
 * They also select their preferred recipe to cook the produce in (e.g. salad, soup, etc.) in a central kitchen location
 * ...and finally their desired time to deliver the ready meal to their door.
-* On the backend the platform allows freelance drivers to sign up, and
+* On the backend the platform allows freelance drivers to sign up,
 * ...pick up the produce from the farmers to deliver to the central kitchen, and
-* ...pick up the cooked orders from the central kitchen and deliver them to the customers.
+* ...deliver the cooked orders from the central kitchen to the customers.
 * The whole system is available as a mobile app and a website.

-The founder CEO has added some additional requirements for the platform.
+After some research, the CEO has added some additional requirements for the platform.
 * You have secured a kitchen partner to cook the meals.
-  The partner not only provides the cooking facilities (shadow kitchen), but they also have their own order management and logistics system (check-in ingredients, check-out cooked orders).
+  The partner not only provides the cooking facilities ([ghost kitchen][21]), but they also have their own order management and logistics system (check-in ingredients, check-out cooked orders).
 Your platform should integrate with this system.
 * To save on capex, you should initially be ready to utilise an external [Delivery Management System][4] to manage drivers, routing, etc (e.g. [OnFleet][1], [Shipox][2], [Tookan][3],...).
-* The system should be in public beta within 6 months of seed funding.
+* Your platform should be in public beta within 6 months of seed funding.
   There are really-really good business & investor reasons.
 No point arguing about it, this is a hard requirement.

 ## ...and some more context